Feldspars - all about the plagioclases and K-feldspars

 The feldspars are usually pale colored - often white, light gray, pale yellow, pink or orange.
 Less common are dark grey, brown or even green colors.
 Very rare gemmy feldspars can be almost clear with usually yellow or clear color.

 The Mohs hardness of most feldspars is 6; some can even reach 7.
 The specific gravity depends strongly on composition and varies between 2.5-2.9 g/cm3.
-Feldspars show perfect or very good cleavage in two dimensions.
-Crystals can be easily damaged or split.
+Feldspars show perfect or very good cleavage in two dimensions and crystals can be easily damaged or split.
 The luster is vitreous, sub-vitreous or resinous.

 Feldspars form shortly prismatic or tabular crystals, often twinned.
 The crystal twinning laws are called Carlsbad, Baveno or Manebach.
 Plagioclase often forms multiple twins (polysynthetic twinning).

 Feldspars are present in almost all magmatic and metamorphic rocks, but are less common in sedimentary rocks because of their low mechanical and chemical stability.
-Generally, magmatic rocks with more silica usually contain K-feldspars, albite and Na-rich plagioclase.
+Generally, magmatic rocks with more silica (granitoids, pegmatites, greisens) usually contain K-feldspars and albite.
 Rocks with less silica contain Ca-rich plagioclase and the most Si depleted rocks contain mostly minerals from foids group like nepheline or haüyne.

 Pegmatites are definitely the most important feldspars source.
 Pegmatite is an extremely coarse grained rock of granitic composition which is usually pale in color.
 Pegmatites form veins and lenses and often have pockets full of excellent quality crystals.
 Because of their chemical evolution, they usually contain lot of both K-feldspars and albite, often in the form of very nice crystals, which can grow to sizes upwards of several meters in length.